 Keywords Everywhere (chrome extension)

+Keywords everywhere is no longer free.
+If you want a free Keywords Everywhere alternative, check out Keyword Surfer.
 Keywords Everywhere is a very popular keywords research tool.
-All you have to do is go to keywordseverywhere.com, install the extension for your Chrome or Firefox browser, and then the magic happens.
+Although it’s now a paid tool, I still recommend it as it’s still relatively cheap.
+To use the tool, all you have to do is go to keywordseverywhere.com, install the extension for your Chrome or Firefox browser, and then the magic happens.
 Enter any search query and you will be able to get data around the keywords that you typed.
-Note: Keywords Everywhere is one of the most valuable tools you can leverage when executing this 3-step SEO action plan.
+Keywords Everywhere is one of the most valuable tools you can leverage when executing this 3-step SEO action plan.

 Soovle is an amazing tool for keyword research.
 It provides you with search results by scraping out the most searched and related keywords from important search engines like Amazon, YouTube, Google Suggest, Wikipedia, Yahoo, Answers.com, Bing, etc. It is going to be a very useful tool if you are building a keyword list in AdWords or need keyword ideas for your blog.